MarchandMD/my_hangman/markdown_notes/hangmanPart2.md

 I mean, it's kind of it's own thing.
 Like, I could ask at the beginning of every turn, would you like to attempt to solve the secret word?

+Um...I suppose.
+Though that sort of game play gets a little tedious..having to answer y or n before very turn.

+alright so there's a lot of things that are still left to do.
+But there's a lot of functionality that's already been achieved.

+And I haven't necessarily used RSpec a tremendous amount.

+Is now a good time to build tests for the different methods I have?

+I wonder what sort of an experience that would be like?

+Trying to build tests for my own program...

+I mean, since that's kind of where I'm at, why don't I give it like 25 minutes, or until the end of this album.
+SEe what I can accomplish.

+Ya know, I just figured out that I could probably avoid this constant notating and un-commenting of the last two lines in the `Game` class file, if I just created a different file, required the `Game` and then instantiated the code there.

+Ok, so I added the `run_this_file.rb`...so now that saves me the commenting and uncommenting headache.

+Honestly, I don't think I'm using the `Letter	 class anywhere.